Time for an Employer Reputation Audit

 Your employer value proposition is the value that you bring to employees in addition to salary and benefits.
 This is where candidates learn “what’s in it for me?”
 If you’re all you’ve been communicating to job candidates is what you want and the job requirements, developing and communicating your employer value proposition will be your biggest opportunity to improve your recruiting results.

-The best – and easiest way – to get uncover your EVP so that you can intentional communicate it is by gathering and sharing employee experience stories.
+The best – and easiest way – to get uncover your EVP so that you can intentionally communicate your reputation as a great employer is by gathering and sharing employee experience stories.